 Taro Akimoto.
-Father of two beautiful daughters, and married to the strictest but beautiful and wise wife.
+Father of two beautiful daughters and a son, married to the strictest but beautiful and wise wife.
 In love with another beautiful thing I devoted my heart, ramen.

 My father’s job according to him was to entertain his customers to the best restaurants in town and my mother did things like making her small DIY smokehouse in the tiny balcony of our Tokyo apartment to make ham and sausages.
 There must have been an influence and I took interest in all types of cooking and food from very young but always found ramen to be my favourite.
 I even wrote “ramen” in my interests section of my resume when I applied for my first job out of Uni.

 I went through a lot of 出会い and even a few ”ramen shocks” during my life.

 First was the 出会い with tonkotsu.
 My mother is from Saga, Kyushu and when I as a child, was taken to our grandparents place, we always stopped by a ramen shop.
 In Kyushu, ramen = tonkotsu and the rich aromatic white soup drew me in like no other.

 Next was the shocking 出会い with 天下一品 in Kyoto during my highschool and University days。 I just returned from US back to Kyoto, Japan.
 In the US, people were shaving off all fat off their meats, some kids even slabbing paper napkins on pizza to wipe off extra oil.
 At Tenkaippin, the soup was probably all the things the USFDA condemned.
 Oily, thick, thick to the degree it was dollopy.
 To me, it was a shock and this soup also redefined ramen to me.
 Until tenkaippin, I had categorized ramen between Shoyu, Shio, Miso or Tonkotsu.
 This, did not fit in any of these categories and I was hit that ramen had much much broader possibilities, it is basically completely free from rules.
 Anything can go as long as involves noodles and it tastes good.